pocomane/brewed-in-the-apocalypse/bita.md

 said "You do not know".

 Note that when the scenarist ends the __Describe some details__ move, it is triggered again the __Ask what they do__ , and so on.
-This gives you a sense of the "Snowball" of moves the discussion is made of.

 As already said, these are trivial moves, more advanced one may contain fiction clues, or some mechanical things to to, as we will see.
-For the moment, Here some other trivial scenarist moves:
+For the moment, here there are still some trivial scenarist moves:

 __Ask the player to act in turn__ - when two or more players start to speak one over another, stop them, summarize the situation and ask to a single player